semantic-flow/sflo-dendron-notes/sflow.concept.mesh.resource.element.catalog-dataset.md

 ## Use of _handle in _mesh

-When () refer to nodes, they'll usually be talking about "the-node-as-mesh-constituent", so they'll use the node's [[sflow.concept.mesh.resource.node-handle]] identifier
+When () refer to nodes, they'll usually be talking about "the-node-as-mesh-constituent", so they'll use the node's [[sflow.concept.mesh.resource.element.node-handle]] identifier